A Part of Småland

 Tjustleden in Västervik

 Tjustleden is a hiking trail that goes through all of Västervik Municipality.
 The total length is 203 km, divided into 9 stages.
 Tjustleden offers hikers a variety of experiences in forests and cultural landscapes, and each stage has its sights and nature experiences.
-Find a list of all Västervik's hiking trails, including Tjustleden, on vastervik.com/en.
+More about Västervik's hiking trails, including Tjustleden vastervik.com

 Utvandrarleden – in the emigrants’ footsteps